matemagyari/principle/README.md

   layering:
     #Layers' allowed dependencies point from left to right.
-    #'infrastructure' can depend on 'app' and 'domain',
-    #'app' can depend on domain
-    #'domain' should not depend on any other layer
+    #'infrastructure' can depend on 'app' and 'domain', 'app' can depend on 'domain', 'domain' should not depend on any other layer
     layers: [infrastructure, app, domain]
     #the number of violation allowed before breaking the build
     violation_threshold: 0

+  #libraries access can be configured by layers.
   third_party_restrictions:
     allowed_libraries:
       - layer: infrastructure
+        #the values serve as prefixes.
+E.g any library is accessable under 'org.apache.maven' ('org.apache.maven', 'org.apache.maven.archetypes, ...')
         libraries: [org.apache.maven, org.json, org.yaml, com.google.common.collect, jdepend]
       - layer: domain
         libraries: [org.apache.commons]